-Flashpacking is on the rise.
-In 2015, a survey of 1,000 working professionals aged between 35 and 54 found that 78% would define their travelling style as “flashpacker”.Many of those who responded to this poll, commissioned by The Flash Pack travel company, felt that they had simply grown out of backpacking.
+78% of respondents to this survey of 1,000 working professionals aged between 35 and 54 defined their travelling style as “flashpacker.”.Many of those who responded to this poll, commissioned by The Flash Pack travel company, felt that they had simply grown out of backpacking.

-What is a flashpacker?
+What is a Flashpacker?

 - a geeky backpacker – youngsters which always carry around a backpack stuffed with ‘indispensable’ gadgetry: laptop, pda, gps etc